aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 - Keep a visible completion step, such as `Pause`, if the tool is intended to be run by a user through a one-click executable.
 This gives the user time to read the success message and see where the report was saved.

 - Avoid relying only on Desktop paths for report output.
-Desktop / OneDrive redirection can make the file location confusing, so saving the report next to the executable was more reliable in this project.
+On systems where the visible Desktop is managed through OneDrive, a report may be saved correctly to the local Desktop folder but still appear missing from the user’s visible Desktop view.
+Saving the report next to the executable was the clearer and safer output strategy in this project.

 - If antivirus information appears unexpected, compare the report output with what Windows reports and with the actual security tools installed on the device.
 Old antivirus entries can remain visible after previous installations.